bjauregui/bjauregui.github.io/_pages/about.md

 About me
 ======

 Hi!
 I'm Benjamin Jauregui, a third-year PhD student at IRIF, Université Paris Cité and Universidad de Chile.
-My research focuses on discrete problems in modern computational models, particularly in parallel and distributed computing.
+My research focuses on discrete problems in modern computational models, particularly in streaming, quantum and distributed computing.

-Beyond my main research area, I'm also interested in the intersection of distributed computing with other domains—such as optimization and cryptography—as well as the practical applications of distributed algorithms and the modeling of real-world problems.
+Beyond my main research area, I'm also interested in the intersection of these fields with other domains—such as optimization and cryptography—as well as the practical applications of discrete and continuous algorithms to model real-world problems.

 News
 ======

-- **April 2025** — Our Paper *Deterministic Distributed DFS via Cycle Separators in Planar Graphs* has been **accepted** at  PODC 25' ! [[Arxiv version]](https://arxiv.org/abs/2504.21620).
-- **April 2025** — Our Paper *Compact Distributed Certification of Geometric Graph Classes* has been **accepted** at  JCSS!  [\[Arxiv version\]](https://arxiv.org/abs/2309.04789).
+- **September 2025** — Now you can find me at IRIF, Université Paris Cité :)